 If you are looking for the lowest rate on your car insurance, one great way to save money is by maximizing your discounts.
 Car insurance companies typically offer a variety of discounts, but the specifics vary between insurance carriers.

-Car insurance discounts can cut your total policy premiums down anywhere from 10% to 45%, depending on the insurer and the discount type.
+Car insurance discounts can cut your total policy premiums down anywhere from 10% to 45%, depending on the insurer and the discount types.
 Learn about some of the most common discounts that may be available to you.

 This is one of the biggest discounts available on a car insurance policy.
 Also known as bundling, this is when you purchase multiple types of insurance from the same insurance company.
 For example, you might buy home and auto insurance.